10 Best Music Marketing Campaigns

 Released in 2014, 'Syro' was electronic music producer Aphex Twin's first record under this guise since 2001.

-At this point in his career, Aphex had already retreated from the limelight he'd inadvertently stepped into via hit tracks such as 'Windowlicker' and 'Come to Daddy'.
+At this point in his career, the producer had become increasingly elusive following the unexpected spotlight he'd attracted since the release of his hit tracks such as 'Windowlicker' and 'Come to Daddy'.

 Prince | 'Hit N'Run'

-The Purple enigma that is Prince happened across a genius marketing strategy for his Hit N'Run tour of the UK, US and Europe.
+The Purple enigma that is Prince happened across a genius marketing strategy for his Hit N'Run tour of the UK, US and Europe back in 2014.

-In 2014, Prince was due to release his new record, 'Hit N'Run'.
-Rather than organise a conventional tour with a run of dates, the artist decided to embark on a run of guerilla gigs where the location and venue of the show would only be revealed on the day itself.
+Instead of organising a conventional tour with a run of dates to promote his latest album, the artist decided to embark on a campaign of guerilla gigs where the location and venue of the show would only be revealed on the day itself.

-The idea was that nearly all of the promotion for the shows was undertaken through Twitter on social media, with 3RDEYEGIRL’s official feed and Prince’s manager Kiran Sharma tweeting mentions of the shows then waiting for the die-hard Prince audience to do the rest through reshares and online excitement.
+Nearly all of the promotion for the shows was undertaken through Twitter on social media, with 3RDEYEGIRL's official feed and Prince's manager Kiran Sharma tweeting mentions of the shows, then waiting for the die-hard Prince audience to do the rest through reshares and online excitement.

-These shows were aimed at avoiding traditional marketing methods and build a closer connection with fans based solely around Prince's skills as an incredible performer - a tactic that paid off hugely.
+These shows aimed to bypass traditional marketing methods and develop a closer connection with fans based solely around Prince's skills as an incredible performer - a tactic that paid off.

-As we've seen from the above, there are plenty of inspirational examples of music marketing strategies out there that have helped artists achieve even greater success.
+As we've seen from the above, the music industry is full of inspirational music marketing campaigns that have helped artists attain huge success with their creative careers.

 Deep dive into the evolving world of music marketing